 Customer reviews are very influential and can increase your sales more than marketing with a paid ad but can be hard to get.
-Here’s 10 proven tips to get customers to review your business online.

 There’s nothing shoppers consider buying without asking a friend, reading a review, or searching an app.
-Since most purchases start online these days, reviews act as a surrogate for a brick and mortar employee who could build trust.
+Since most purchases start online these days, reviews act as a surrogate for a brick-and-mortar employee who could build trust.

 The other day I asked a buddy how his purchase of LED lightbulbs worked out.
 He replied, “You don’t think I would’ve tried them without first checking the reviews, do you?
 All 5-star.”